picnicml/doddle-model/README.md

 Note that the latest version is displayed in the _Latest Release_ badge above and that the _v_ prefix should be removed from the SBT definition.

 ### Getting Started
 For a complete list of code examples see [doddle-model-examples](https://github.com/picnicml/doddle-model-examples).
-For an example of how to serve a trained `doddle-model` in a pipeline implemented with Apache Beam see [doddle-beam-example](https://github.com/picnicml/doddle-beam-example).

 ### Contributing
 Want to help us :raised_hands:?
-We have a [document](https://github.com/picnicml/doddle-model/blob/master/.github/CONTRIBUTING.md) that will make deciding how to do so much easier.
+We have a [document](https://github.com/picnicml/doddle-model/blob/master/.github/CONTRIBUTING.md) that will make deciding how to do that much easier.

 ### Performance
 Performance of implementations is described [here](https://github.com/picnicml/doddle-model/wiki/Performance).
-Also, take a peek at what's written there if you encounter `java.lang.OutOfMemoryError: Java heap space`.
+Also, take a peek at what's written in that document if you encounter `java.lang.OutOfMemoryError: Java heap space`.

 ### Core Maintainers
 This is a collaborative project which wouldn't be possible without all the [awesome contributors](https://github.com/picnicml/doddle-model/graphs/contributors).
 The core team currently consists of the following developers: